 MEET THE DOCTORS

 they knew they needed a name that would be remembered.
 During the time, dance groups around Chicago were beginning to form, and they took inspiration from them to create their legendary moniker.
-In particular, they wanted a name that rivaled who they believed was their biggest competition - The Bisease Boys.
-The way The Doctor’s figured, they would be the cure to The Bisease Boys, hence the group name became The Doctors, and each member would adopt a unique Doctor name.
+In particular, they wanted a name that rivaled who they believed was their biggest competitions - The Bisease Boys and The Cure.
+The way The Doctors figured, they would be the remedy to The Bisease Boys, hence the group name became The Doctors, and each member would adopt a unique Doctor name.
 Let’s meet them, why don’t we?

 Dr. Gannon